+3.15: Coupon competition (hard)

-3.15.
-Coupon Competition (hard) Two marketing executives are arguing.
+Two marketing executives are arguing.
 Smith says that reducing our use of coupons will make us a less aggressive competitor, and that will hurt our sales.
 Jones says that reducing our use of coupons will make us a less aggressive competitor, but that will end up helping our sales.

 Discuss, using the effect of reduced coupon use on your firm's reaction curve, under what circumstance each executive could be correct.

+Table 3.11 IM IF Aid

+Deb tor

+Reform Waste

+Aid 3,2 -1, 3

+IMF

+No Aid -1, 1 0,0

+Payoffs to: (IMF, 1 Debtor).

-The War of Attrition: A Classroom Game for Chapter 3 Each firm consists of 3 students.
+The War of Attrition: A Classroom Game for Chapter 3

+Each firm consists of three students.
 Each year a firm must decide whether to stay in the industry or to exit.
 If it stays in, it incurs a fixed cost of 300 and a marginal cost of 2, and it chooses an integer price at which to sell.
 The firms can lose unlimited amounts of money; they are backed by large corporations who will keep supplying them with capital indefinitely.

 Demand is inelastic at 60 up to a threshold price of \$10/unit, above which the quantity demanded falls to zero.

 Each firm writes down its price (or the word "EXIT") on a piece of paper and gives it to the instructor.
 The instructor then writes the strategies of each firm on the blackboard (EXIT or price).
 The firm charging the lowest price sells to all 60 consumers.
 If there is a tie for the lowest price, the firms charging that price split the consumers evenly.

-The game then starts with a new year, but any firm that has exited is out permanently and cannot re-enter.
+The game then starts with a new year, but any firm that has exited is out permanently and cannot reenter.
 The game continues until only one firm is active, in which case it is awarded a prize of \$2,000, the capitalized value of being a monopolist.
 This means the game can continue forever, in theory.
 The instructor may wish to cut it off at some point, however.

-The game can then be restarted and continued for as long as class time permits.
+The game can be restarted and continued for as long as class time permits.